FreeCAD/FreeCAD-documentation/wiki/Tutorial_KinematicController.md

 #### Main window

-For the main window the import line looks like this   *
+For the main window the import line looks like this:

 ```python